 This solution works regardless of where your servers and data is located.
 If it is hosted at a cloud provider, the provider would only have access to encrypted data without any access to the keys to decrypt it.
 This keeps your data secure from hosting providers and other 3rd parties.
 No software or configuration is needed on the employees’ endpoint systems and all applications work as they normally would.
 It is completely transparent to users and other systems that interact with your sensitive data.

-Insiders are limited to only those that need access to the data and IT folks are prohibited for accessing the data unless otherwise authorized.
+Insiders are limited to only those that need access to the data.
+IT folks are prohibited for accessing the data unless otherwise authorized.
 Subcontractors don’t have access (unless authorized) and even hosting and cloud providers only have access to secure encrypted data.
-The chance of employee negligence is reduced due to separated access controls where users are not inadvertently added to groups or given default permissions to data they should have access to.
+The chance of employee negligence is reduced due to separated access controls.
+This reduction is where users are not inadvertently added to groups or given default permissions.
 Physical theft of your servers and databases where sensitive data is stored is no longer an issue.
 The data is encrypted and if stolen, the thieves cannot view or use your data.

 An encryption solution is one of the few technologies available today that can reduce the risk to these often overlooked breach sources including insiders (both malicious and negligent), 3rd parties, and physical theft (unless you are the victim of such a breach).
 While doing your next business risk assessment, make sure you are considering all breach types.
-Then compare the overall impact of a breach to what is a comparatively minor cost to deploy a solution that has the power to mitigate such a large part of your business risk landscape.
+Then compare the overall impact of a breach to what is a comparatively minor cost to deploy a solution.
+That solution has the power to mitigate such a large part of your business risk landscape.
 To find out more, visit us our Security Services page.